 The OCFA contributes toward two employee categories identified as Safety Members and General Members.
 Safety Members are defined as those employees actively involved in fire suppression work and General Members are employees not actively involved in fire suppression work.
 Within the two categories of Safety and General Members, there are retirement plans which separate Tier I and Tier II members.
-They differ in that the final retirement allowance for an employee in Tier I is calculated using the employee's single highest year of compensation, while the final retirement allowance for an employee in Tier II is calculated using the employee in Tier II is calculated using the employee in Tier II is calculated using the employee.
+They differ in that the final retirement allowance for an employee in Tier I is calculated using the employee's single highest year of compensation, while the final retirement allowance for an employee in Tier II is calculated using the employee's average three highest years of compensation.